badconduct/gemini-98-proxy-client/README.md

     TIMEZONE_OFFSET=-5

     # Bypasses the login screen and automatically logs in as the Prime Admin.
+    # If no Prime Admin exists, it will direct you to create one first.
     # Useful for private, personal use where you are the only user.
     SINGLE_USER_MODE=false

     # --- Server Operator Settings (Optional) ---
     # WARNING: Use at your own risk.
-Disabling the safety filter will allow the AI to generate
+Disabling this allows the AI to generate
-    # responses that may be inappropriate or offensive.
-This also disables the "creepy age" penalty.
+    # potentially inappropriate or offensive content and also disables the "creepy age" penalty.
-    # This setting is for creative exploration and should be used responsibly.
-Inappropriate use may
+    # This setting is for creative exploration.
+Misuse may violate Gemini's terms of service.
-    # lead to suspension of your API key.
     DISABLE_SAFETY_FILTERS=false

     # --- Public Hosting / Demo Mode Settings (Optional) ---